e-gov/TARA-Server/doc/Configuration.md

 security.csp.default-src='none'
 # Allow fetching fonts from the origin
 security.csp.font-src='self'
-# Allow fetching images from the origin and "data:"
+# Allow fetching images from the origin
-# "data:" allows embedded images in SVG-s in some browsers that otherwise block them
-security.csp.img-src='self' data:
+security.csp.img-src='self'
 # Allow fetching scripts from the origin
 security.csp.script-src='self'
 # Allow fetching css from the origin